cotarr/irc-hybrid-client/README.md

 - Back end server manages HTTP Username/password login and session cookies internally.
 - Front end browser manages IRC message display and parses user input, and IRC commands.
 - Front end JavaScript limited to native JavaScript without web framework or external libraries.
-- Front end JavaScript coded to enforce Content Security Policy (CSP) "self" only.
+- Browser Content Security Policy (CSP) "self" enforced.
+Policy "unsafe-inline" not allowed.
-- Limit IRC and API connections to one address/port (Same origin policy enforced).
+- Browser Same origin policy enforced.
-- TLS support both to browser and IRC server.
+- TLS support for both Web Server and IRC server.
+Works with Lets Encrypt certificates.

 ### Current Limitations

+- Assumption that user is comfortable in SSH, starting node servers, and can edit a JSON file.
 - This is a chat application, not a channel protection bot, and does not include kick/ban enforcement.
-- Limited to one web login for one IRC user to one server (i.e. personal web hosted IRC client)
+- Limited to one web login for one IRC user to one web server (i.e. Personal web hosted IRC client)
-- Limited to one IRC network at a time (for now...)
+- Limited to one IRC network connection at a time (for now...)
-- IRC Configuration files located in back end server are not remotely configurable.
+- IRC Configuration JSON files located in back end server are not remotely configurable.

 # Installation